Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Application

 \section{Application}

-Extreme value analysis is often used to evaluate the risk of climate extremes such as heatwaves \citep[e.g.,][]{reich2014hierarchical} or floods \citep[e.g.,][]{asadi2015extremes, coo2018}, and our methods are perfectly suitable for such data.
-In order to extend the range of possible applications, we illustrate our methodology on a different type of data, namely large flight delays in the U.S.\ flight network.
+Evaluation of the risk of climate extremes such as heatwaves \citep[e.g.,][]{reich2014hierarchical} or floods \citep[e.g.,][]{asadi2015extremes, coo2018} is the bread and butter of extreme value analysis, and our methods are perfectly suitable for such data.
+In order to illustrate our methods on a widely used data set and to underline their applicability to a broad range of domains, we study the river flow data of \citet{asadi2015extremes} in the Supplementary Material (\cref{sec:danube}).
+In this section, we extend the range of possible applications and use our methodology to study large flight delays in the U.S.\ flight network.
 Excessive delays have a variety of negative effects, ranging from inconveniences for passengers and congestion of critical airport infrastructure to financial losses for involved parties.